 We declare our dividend annually at the annual general meeting of shareholders.
 We generally hold this meeting within three months after the end of each fiscal year.
-We must pay the annual dividend to the shareholders of record as of the end of the preceding fiscal year within one month after that meeting.
+Pursuant to our amended articles of incorporation that went into effect on March 24, 2023, we must pay the annual dividend to the shareholders of record as of the record date, which is set by a resolution of the Board of Directors upon providing at least two (2) weeks prior notice of such date to the public.
 We can distribute the annual dividend either in cash or in stock.
 Cash dividends may be paid out of retained earnings that have not been appropriated to statutory reserves.
 Specifically, we may pay dividends up to the value of the net assets stated on the balance sheet after deducting the sum of capital, the capital reserve and the earned surplus reserve accumulated until the pertinent period for the settlement of our accounts, the amount to be accumulated for the pertinent period for the settlement of our accounts and unrealized profits.
-In addition, we may declare, and distribute interim dividends once a year to shareholders registered in our registry as of June 30 pursuant to a board resolution.